toddfast/game-icons-net-font/README.md

 # Game-Icons.net Font

+It has become a popular technique to encode scalable vector icons as fonts.
+Once these icons are converted to a font, they can be conveniently inserted into your own text using any application that supports fonts, just like the wingding or symbol fonts that came with your operating system.

 This repository contains font versions of the 3000+ scalable vector icons from [Game-icons.net](http://game-icons.net) made using [FontCustom](https://github.com/FontCustom/fontcustom), as well as a script to download the latest icons and generate a new font.
 The original icons and the contents of this repository are provided under the Creative Commons [Attribution 3.0 Unported (CC BY 3.0)](https://creativecommons.org/licenses/by/3.0/) license.

 ## Usage